getschomp/Skill-Swap/README.md

 Acceptance Criteria:
 - [ ] There is a link to sign up on the homepage (will be in header if you want to bypass the select boxes)
-- [ ] If I fill in my first name, last name, email, password, city and state correctly I am able to sign up for an account.
+- [ ] If I specify my username, email, password, city and state correctly I am able to sign up for an account.
-- [ ] I am able to optionally fill out a skill that i want to learn and a skill that i already know.
+- [ ] I am able to optionally fill out a skill that I want to learn and a skill that i already know.
 - [ ] If the password and password confirmation don't match I am not able to sign up for an account.